mehedihassansizan/mehedihassansizan/README.md

 - 🚀 Building **RESTful API** with TypeScript and Node.js
 - ⚡ Implementing **Caching** (Redis, Upstash)
 - 📈 Working on **MERN & Next.js** projects with SSR & ISR
-- 🎯 Continuously learning and wishes contributing to **open-source**
+- 🎯 I am continuously learning and wish to contribute to **open-source**

 ---